 A virtual reality centre that’s gained quite a popular rep in Europe, Enversed VR allows you to immerse yourself in video games as the main character you always knew you were.

-Located in Eindhoven, this place gives you the opportunity to play out all your child-like fantasies and experience things that you otherwise couldn’t in the real world.
+Located in Eindhoven, this place allows you to play out all your child-like fantasies and experience things you otherwise couldn’t in the real world.

 Step into the virtual world by solving challenging puzzles in an escape room, shoot huge paintballs from the sky with a bow and arrow, or become a resistance fighter in a dystopian society.